joelchan/notes/content/R- Institutional Ecology Translations and Boundary Objects.md

 enableToc: false # do not show a table of contents on this page creation date: $=dv.current().file.ctime last modified date: $=dv.current().file.mtime
-title: "Institutional Ecology, `Translations' and Boundary Objects: Amateurs and Professionals in Berkeley's Museum of Vertebrate Zoology, 1907-39"
 author: "Susan Leigh Star, James R. Griesemer"
 year: 1989
 reference: